Capitalisk/capitalisk-website/docs/guide-launch-custom-blockchain.md

 ## Overview

-This guide will show you how to setup the first node of your new custom blockchain and then show you how to get additional nodes to join it.
+This guide will show you how to set up the first node of your new custom blockchain and then show you how to get additional nodes to join it.
 If you run into any issues, feel free to reach out to people from the Capitalisk or Leasehold communities for assistance.

 A Capitalisk node runs on an decentralized engine called [LDEM](https://github.com/Capitalisk/ldem) - It allows a single node to efficiently participate in multiple blockchains.